TharindaDilshan/ballerina-dependabot-action/README.md

-# ballerina-dependabot
+# ballerina-dependabot-action

-This GitHub action will provide a functionality similar to GitHub Dependabot for Ballerina projects.
-The action will check the Ballerina Central, for latest versions of the modules found in the Ballerina.toml file and raise Pull Requests for each module with version updates.
+This GitHub action will provide a functionality similar to GitHub [Dependabot](https://github.com/dependabot/) for Ballerina projects.
+The action will check the [Ballerina Central](https://central.ballerina.io/), for latest versions of the modules found in the Ballerina.toml file and raise Pull Requests for each module with version updates.

 # Usage
 See this [repo](https://github.com/TharindaDilshan/ballerina-dependabot-extended) for a real world example.